snelson3/kh2disassem_structuring/README.md

 ### gen_source_tree.py

-`source_tree.txt` contains the most well known list of what the development KH2 source code tree looks like. `gen_source_tree.py` creates a dummy file tree according to this file.
-I made this because I find it easier on the eyes to read the file tree in VSCode, as opposed to a text list of file paths.
+`source_tree.txt` contains the most well known list of what the development KH2 source code tree looked like. `gen_source_tree.py` creates a dummy file tree according to this file.
+I made this because I find it easier on the eyes to read an IDE file tree, as opposed to a text list of file paths.